St. Louis, MO

 Home ► Blog ► What are Compensatory Damages and Punitive Damages?

-In civil court, damages are the “award” or sum of money, the plaintiff receives either due to a settlement or a decision reached after a trial.
-This award essentially functions as compensation for the loss the plaintiff experienced, whether that be from personal injury, a faulty drug or device, or another catastrophe.
-A positive outcome for the plaintiff is welcomed in all litigations, but you may find yourself asking, “What are compensatory damages and punitive damages?”.
-These are the two main types of damages, each with their own set of ramifications against the defendant.
+In civil court, damages are the awarded sum of money the plaintiff or plaintiffs receive either through a settlement or a decision reached at trial.
+This award functions as compensation for the total losses, both economic and non-economic, that the plaintiff experienced, whether that be from personal injury, a faulty drug or device, or another accident or injury.
+A positive outcome for the plaintiff would be a higher amount of damages awarded.
+If you are involved in a litigation, you probably know that there are a few different types of damages.
+You are probably asking yourself, “what are compensatory damages and punitive damages?”
+These are the two main types of damages, each acts to compensate the plaintiff while, in some way, penalizing the person liable for the plaintiff’s losses.

 Punitive damages, also called exemplary damages, often occur when a company has been negligent, and people are harmed as a result of that negligence.
 They are designed as a monetary way to penalize the defendant for their actions.
 Often, punitive damages are used to make an example by punishing the defendant.
 By charging the defendant large amounts of money, the courts are setting an example for other companies and discouraging the repeated behavior.

 Once punitive damages are awarded, the defendant must pay the plaintiff the designated amount.

 Compensatory damages, or “actual damages,” are designed to compensate the plaintiff for the damages they have incurred.
 Compensatory damages are intended to compensate the plaintiff for their loss.